cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - Showing a choice of the 50 plaintexts with the lowest entropy values.

 - The AES-Tool in version 2.5 is faster when handling large files.
-  The files extension AES is linked to this application during the installation process.
+  The installer links the file extension AES to the AES-Tool; and optionally includes AES-Tool into the context menu "Open with ..." within the Windows Explorer.

 - The educational program/game "Number Shark" in version 1.1.5 was corrected a little bit and the online help was enhanced.